Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Methodology

-\textbf{Adaptive rank-selective updates with sparse-prompting regularization.} The formulation in \Eqref{eq:dyra} enables the model to dynamically optimize the importance of each rank and minimize active ranks through gradient descent.\footnote{To align the training process with the pre-trained model, we use CLIP’s contrastive loss as the optimization objective during pre-training.} To only {retain the essential ranks} for {learning new tasks} (thus reducing forgetting), we can achieve optimizing \colora{$R(\Delta \mathbf{W}^{t,m})$} through an $\ell_1$ norm-based sparsity-promoting regularization on $\mathbf{w}^{t,m}$, \ie, \colora{$\|\mathbf{w}^{t,m}\|_1$}.
+\textbf{\reva{Capacity-controlled updates with sparsity-promoting regularization.}} The formulation in Eq.~\ref{eq:dyra} enables the model to dynamically optimize the importance of each rank and minimize active ranks through gradient descent.
+To only {retain the essential ranks} for {learning new tasks} (thus reducing forgetting), we can achieve optimizing \colora{$R(\Delta \mathbf{W}^{t,m})$} through an $\ell_1$ norm-based sparsity-promoting regularization \citep{tibshirani1996regression,sora} on $\mathbf{w}^{t,m}$, \ie, \colora{$\|\mathbf{w}^{t,m}\|_1$}.
 The optimization objective for parameters $\{\mathbf{w}^{t,m},\mathbf{B}^{t,m},\mathbf{A}^{t,m}\}_{m=1}^M$ learned on task $t$ is: